 Find User Last logon time using Active Directory

-Using the command prompt you can find last logon time of user.
-You don’t need a domain admin account to get AD user info.
+Using the command prompt, you can find the last logon time of the user.
+You don’t need a domain admin account to get AD user information.

 • Click Start and launch the command prompt.